GeorgiaDecatur CountyBail & Release

 • What happens if you miss court: If you fail to appear in court as scheduled, the court will issue a bench warrant for your arrest, and you will forfeit your bail money.

-While the general DUI and bail procedures are consistent across Georgia, there may be some local practices or programs specific to Decatur.
-It's always best to consult with a local DUI attorney who is familiar with the Decatur court system.
-They can advise you on any unique aspects of the bail process in Decatur and help you navigate the legal complexities of your case.
+The Decatur County Sheriff's Department is located at 912 Spring Creek Rd, Bainbridge, GA 39817, and can be reached at (229) 248-3044.
+Their hours are Monday through Friday, 8 AM to 5 PM.
+While the general DUI and bail procedures are consistent across Georgia, it's always best to consult with a local DUI attorney who is familiar with the Decatur County court system.
+They can advise you on any unique aspects of the bail process in Decatur County and help you navigate the legal complexities of your case.

 Disclaimer: This information is intended for general guidance only and should not be considered legal advice.
 You should consult with a qualified attorney to discuss your specific situation.